ThinkbotsAreFree/Birdy/README.md

 The *publish* command publishes a message on the current emission channel.

-All peers that subscribed to this channel will receive the message.
+All units that subscribed to this channel will receive the message.

 ### < reply

-The *reply* command sends a message only to the peer that published the received message.
+The *reply* command sends a message only to the unit that published the received message.

 ### ^ send to self

-The *send to self* command sends a message only to the sending peer.
+The *send to self* command sends a message only to the sending unit.

 ### { subscribe

-The *subscribe* command makes the peer listen to a channel, or to every channel matching a pattern.
+The *subscribe* command makes the unit listen to a channel, or to every channel matching a pattern.

 ### } unsubscribe

-The *unsubscribe* command makes the peer stop listening to a channel, or to every channel matching a pattern.
+The *unsubscribe* command makes the unit stop listening to a channel, or to every channel matching a pattern.

-### * create peer
+### * create unit

-The *create peer* command creates a new peer.
-The argument will be the new peer's  source code.
+The *create unit* command creates a new unit.
+The argument will be the new unit's  source code.

 ### ~ die

-The *die* command deletes the peer which executes it.
-The argument will be the last message published by the peer before it disappears.
+The *die* command deletes the unit which executes it.
+The argument will be the last message published by the unit before it disappears.